Q: Dear SaaStr: What are the Signs of an Entrepreneur Who is Over-Prepared for Meetings with Investors?

 - Too many / wrong folks at pitch.
 Never, ever bring a consultant or anyone that isn’t an employee.
 Never bring someone that isn’t full-time.
 Ever.
 Bringing a wing-man is great.
 It shows you have a team.
 Bringing 2 with you — only do this if there’s a real reason to do so.

-- A thoughtful exit strategy.
+- A too-thoughtful exit strategy.
 I’m entering, not exiting.
 This tells me you may take the first off ramp.
 Which may be the right thing for you.
 But — I immediately lose confidence in Unicorn potential.

 - Talking too much about my other investments / my portfolio.
 Cool you know the companies.
 But kinda weird when you know them too well.
 It’s not your space, not directly at least.

 - Talking about specific terms (too much / too early).
 Telling me the exact terms of the raise in a pitch or when we’ve just met … unless you’ve already closed a lead, and therefore, have real terms … is too rookie.
 Telling me how much you want to raise — very helpful.
 Dictating very specific terms before you are in a position to do so, before we’re looking to do a deal together … tells me I may not want to work with you.
-It tells me you may be trying to over-engineer something that shouldn’t be over-engineering at this stage, at least.
+It tells me you may be trying to over-engineer something that shouldn’t be over-engineered at this stage, at least.